What Did The Fire burn?

 ” I find you the most compelling performer to watch.
 You have a unique beauty in the way you move and hold the space.
 I enjoyed the human touches and stories in your work – it gave it a sense of it’s place in the world which I appreciated greatly.”

-We are looking for commissioning, touring and presenting partners for the solowork for autumn 2023 and 2024.
+We are looking for commissioning, touring and presenting partners for the solo work for 2024 and 2024.
 Please get in touch

 Whom did the Light Touch?